Rigid models for 2-gerbes I: Chern-Simons geometry: Associated bundle 2-gerbes and trivialisations

 The following construction is given at a reasonably high level, since it is intended for those who wish to see how a rigid bundle 2-gerbe gives rise to a bundle 2-gerbe, which we presume might be a minority of readers, namely those already familiar with bundle 2-gerbes.

-\begin{construction} Consider a rigid bundle 2-gerbe on the manifold $X$, with surjective submersion $Y\to X$, simplicial submersion $Z_\bullet\to Y^{[\bullet+1]}$, bundle gerbe $(E,Z_1)$ on $Y^{[2]}$, and 2-gerbe multiplication $M$.
+\begin{construction} Consider a rigid bundle 2-gerbe on the manifold $X$, with surjective submersion $Y\to X$, semisimplicial submersion $Z_\bullet\to Y^{[\bullet+1]}$, bundle gerbe $(E,Z_1)$ on $Y^{[2]}$, and 2-gerbe multiplication $M$.
 The \emph{associated bundle 2-gerbe} is given by the following data

 \begin{enumerate}

 \item The bundle gerbe $\cE$ on $Y^{[2]}$ is just $(E,Z_1)$ as given;

 \item The strong trivialisation of $(\delta_h(E),Z_2)$ gives an isomorphism of bundle gerbes